cartel1/lib_fetcher/README.md

 access the source code of C and C++ libraries and applications located in remote repositories and to execute the build process on Windows and MacOS computers.

-## Setup and Build Execution Requirements for Windows 10 x64 Computers
+## Setup and Build Execution Instructions for Windows 10 x64 Computers

 ### Software Requirements